bakersrule2020/EggClient-Cracked-Source/README.md

 # EggClient-Cracked-Source
-foonix called me a nigger for releasing this. cry about it, foonix |
+bro why are people still looking at this this happened so fucking long ago and this code doesn't work foonix called me a nigger for releasing this. cry about it, foonix |
 released by CEO of dlscord totally#8769
 # released because foonix and kami are mega skids